 When will I hear about which track I am placed in?

-After tracks have been confirmed and we have received your track preferences and track assignments will be sent out on the week of the MIT Grand Hack.
+After tracks have been confirmed and we have received your track preferences, track assignments will be sent out on the week of the MIT Grand Hack.
 Participants will form teams with other people in their track and get judged by a panel of experts in that area of healthcare.
 Even though your project may fit into more than one theme, you can only give a final presentation in one track.
-The 4 tracks are very diverse and there is something for everyone in each track.
+The 3 tracks are very diverse and there is something for everyone in each track.